 Do I have the right profile?

-Participants typically have four or more years of work experience and tend to be mid to upper level managers (with or without direct reports), coming from every discipline, size and type of organization including companies, not-for-profits or government services.
+Participants typically have at least four or more years of work experience and tend to be mid to upper level managers (with or without direct reports), coming from every discipline, size and type of organization, including private companies, not-for-profits and government services.
+Note that participants will be joined in groups with peers with different expertise to maximize learning exchanges.

 Do I need qualifications to enroll?

-The Executive Development Course is open to all levels of experience and the audience will include a diverse range of functions including engineering, project management, human resources, operations, sales and more.
-For the Advanced Management Course, we suggest you either complete the Executive Development Course or have at least 10 years of management experience.
-For the Integrated Management Thinking Course, we suggest you either complete the Advanced Management Course or have at least 12 years of management experience and a prior BCOM or MBA degree.
+- The Executive Development Course (EDC) is open to all levels of experience and the class will include participants with a diverse range of professional backgrounds including engineering, project management, human resources, operations, sales and more.
+For the Advanced Management Course (AMC), we suggest you either complete the Cycle I or have at least 7 years of management experience and be reasonably comfortable reading a financial report.
+For the Integrated Management Thinking Course (IMT), we suggest you either complete the Cycle II or have at least 15 years of management experience.
+A BCOM or MBA degree is not a prerequisite for enrollment, and some find our Mini-MBA programs excellent refresher courses for a degree past 7 years.

 What is the homework load?